linkerd/linkerd/namerd/docs/config.md

 Stores the dtab in ZooKeeper.
 Supports the following options

 * *hosts* -- Required.
 A list of hosts where ZooKeeper is running.
 * *pathPrefix* -- Optional.
-The ZooKeeper path under which dtabs should be stored.  (default:
+The ZooKeeper path under which dtabs should be stored.
+Note that if `pathPrefix` does not exist in ZooKeeper, namerd will attempt to create it with global-writability.
-"/dtabs")
+(default: "/dtabs")
 * *sessionTimeoutMs* -- Optional.
 ZooKeeper session timeout in milliseconds.
 (default: 10000)